top of page

 “And so, comrades, when they first began the crossing the Utrecht castle, if Alcvini rightly reported.”

 How would Aldgisl receive Wilfrid?
-Would he want to prevent to end up in a christian quarrel?
+Would he want to prevent to end up in a Christian quarrel?
 Or did he have a plan up his sleeve?

 Wilfrid received a warm welcome, and on top he was allowed to spread the Gospel.
 The Lex Frisionum covers this event with even more detail.

+“He was received with honour by their King Aldgisl.
+The bishop arrived with the consent of the king.
+They talked to the pagan people, preaching to them about the true God, the Father Almighty, and Jesus Christ and the Holy Spirit, and of baptism for the forgiveness of sins and eternal life after death and teaching about the resurrection of the times.
+The doctrine did help the pagans; it was the right time for them, and the fishing was more fruitful that year than usually, to the glory of God, about whom the sacred man of preached.
 So that year they accepted his teaching and all the princes, with the exception of a few, and many thousands of common people were truly baptized for the first time in the name of the Lord, according to the Apostle, whose son is still building upon, brought up in Hripum, in the grace of Bishop Wilbrord, delivered hard work and whose efforts carried a long time.”

-According to the contemporary sources it is in stark contrast with Redbad. it is explicitely mentioned.
+According to the contemporary sources it is in stark contrast with Redbad. it is explicitly mentioned.
 They believe it is because Aldgisl won the battles with the Franks whereas Redbad lost a few and therefore started to oppose their religion too.

 Then the story takes a very interesting turn.
 Aldgisl is about to receive some unexpected visitors.

-“At the same time, the king of the Franks, sent his messengers with a letter from Efyrvine (e.i.
-Ebroin) from the duke of Theodoric to Aldgisl, the king of the Frisians, with words of peace, vowing to him under an oath and saluting him, promising him a bushel full of gold solidi, the bounty, to slay bishop Wilfrid, or take him alive.
+“At the same time, the king of the Franks, sent his messengers with a letter from Efyrvine [e.i.
+Ebroin] from the duke of Theodoric to Aldgisl, the king of the Frisians, with words of peace, vowing to him under an oath and saluting him, promising him a bushel full of gold solidi, the bounty, to slay Bishop Wilfrid, or take him alive.
 The king read the letter in front of all the people present in the palace.”

 Once again Wilfrid had to fear for his life.
 Because offering peace and a sum of money is very tempting.
 It would bring peace to Aldgisl's people at once.
 What else would a ruler want?